miklevin/MikeLev.in/_posts/2025-09-05-teach-ai-niche-framework-privacy-mode.md

 ## The Privacy Paradox: To Train or Not to Train

-Alright, it's always a pivotal point in the Pipulate project, haha!
+Alright, it's always a pivotal point in the Pipulate project, ahaha!
 Okay, let's think!
 I've always kept Cursor AI in Privacy Mode which they now call Legacy.
 I don't really even know whether Cursor is abiding by Privacy Mode anymore.
 The intent is to keep the models from training on your data, especially if you have